Risk-Based Auto-Deleveraging: Single-Asset Isolated Margining

 \begin{assumption}[Regularity of $p_T$] $p_T$ is an integrable random variable that admits a density $f_T$ with $f_T(p)>0$ for $ p\ge p_\tau$. \end{assumption}

 The following theorem summarizes several key insights.
 First, minimizing expected losses for the exchange is equivalent to minimizing the maximal post-ADL leverage across accounts; cf.~(b).
 Solving this minimax leverage problem is further equivalent to using a threshold-rule on leverage: for a certain leverage threshold $t$, all accounts with initial leverage exceeding~$t$ are deleveraged down to $t$, whereas accounts with initial leverage below~$t$ remain untouched; cf.~(c).
 The threshold $t$ is set so that the total allocation across accounts equals the target buyback amount~$Q$.
+In fact, this policy not only minimizes the expected loss, but even minimizes the loss in any realization of $p_T$; cf.~(d).
 Any of these formulations leads to the same solution $x^\star\in\mathcal{X}$, which we call the \emph{water-filling rule} or \emph{minimax leverage policy}.

 \begin{theorem}[Minimax leverage policy] Let Assumptions~\ref{ass:feasible}--\ref{ass:p_T_regular} hold.
 For a feasible allocation $x\in\mathcal{X}$, the following are equivalent: \begin{enumerate} \item[(a)] $x$ minimizes the expected loss, i.e., solves~\eqref{eq:opt_rn}. \item[(b)] $x$ minimizes the maximal post-ADL leverage, i.e., solves